rmerletti/rmerletti.github.io/cv/cvpublications.en.md

         doi: 10.1016/j.jelekin.2023.102807.
 198. Merletti R., Metrology in sEMG and movement analysis: the need for training new figures in clinical rehabilitation.
 Front.
 Rehabil.
 Sci.
 2024, 5:1353374. doi: 10.3389/fresc.2024.1353374
 199. Khorrami Chokami A., Merletti R., Right-Left sEMG Burst Synchronization of the Lumbar Erector Spinae Muscles of Seated Violin Players.
 Sci.
 Rep. 2024;14(1):22992. doi: 10.1038/s41598-024-69531-z.
-200. Muceli S., Merletti R., Tutorial.
+201. Muceli S, Merletti R, Tutorial.
 Frequency analysis of the surface EMG signal: Best practices.
-J. Electromyogr Kinesiol.
-2024.
-In press.
+J Electromyogr Kinesiol 2024; 102937. doi: 10.1016/j.jelekin.2024.102937
-201. Farina D., Merletti R., Enoka R., The extraction of neural strategies from the surface EMG: 2024.
-J. of Appl.
-Physiol.
-In Press.
+202. Farina D, Merletti R, Enoka R, The extraction of neural strategies from the surface EMG: 2004-2024.
+2025;138(1):121-135. doi: 10.1152/japplphysiol.00453.2024.
+203. Tramontano M, Li S, Merletti R, Editorial: Surface EMG and other measurement techniques in rehabilitation research and practice: are new educational programs needed?
+Front.
+Rehabil.
+Sciences.
+2025;6:1565879. doi: 10.3389/fresc.2025.1565879
+204. Del Vecchio A, Hug F, Merletti R, Farina D, JEK-ISEK tutorials on electromyography and kinesiology: A summary and a call for the next series of tutorials.
+J Electromyogr  Kinesiol.
+2025 Jan 23:81:102986. doi: 10.1016/j.jelekin.2025.102986